Pest distribution maps

 The data for the maps comes from the pest distribution survey.
 Information for each pest is gathered through regional workshops, where participants include local government, Biosecurity Queensland officers and others with knowledge of local pest locations.

 At these workshops a grid framework is laid over a map of Queensland, and the distribution and density of each pest is collectively rated by survey participants on a cell-by-cell basis.
-Each cell of the grid framework equates to 16.67km x 16.67km square for all species.
+Cell size is 10min x 10min latitude / longitude, which roughly equates to 17km x 17km.

 Species included in the survey